 Welcome to a new year here at Tweetspeak Poetry.
 With this new year comes a new series of Monday poetry prompts to help you get your week started right!
 If you’ve been with us for a while, you know the drill–I’ll provide a writing prompt touching on Tweetspeak’s monthly theme, and you’ll compose a poem to […]

 T. S. Poetry Press, publisher of the Oprah Summer Read The Whipping Club, has released a fiction debut that could help Dana Gioia’s dream come true.
 Gioia has made a strong call to get poetry into the public eye.
 The Novelist, by L.L.
-Barkat, weaves poetry throughout a story that explores the woes of a blocked […]
+Barkat, weaves poetry throughout a story that explores the woes of a […]

 The best in poetry (and poetic things), this week with Lyla Lindquist.
 1 Art This afternoon while I sipped hot rooibos from a fancy gold-rimmed tea cup (Get on the bus, Gus.
 All the cool Tweetspeak kids are drinking tea now.), I thought to myself, “Gee, I wonder where I could get a complete listing of […]